BearMCx98/BearMCx98/README.md

 <h1 align="center">Hi 👋, I'm Gianluca Gragnaniello</h1>
 <h3 align="center">A passionate Deep Learning researcher from Italy</h3>

+ I'm completing my master's thesis in the University of Milan

 - 🔭 I’m currently working on **Deep learning models for semantic segmentation in the biomedical field for CNR-ITB**

 - 🌱 I’m currently experimenting **with Diffusion models like DallE-2 and Stable Diffusion!**